South Plantation High School

 South Plantation High School is a four-year public high school in the city of Plantation, Florida, United States.

 SPHS is part of the Broward County Public Schools district, which is the sixth-largest district in the nation with over 271,500 students enrolled as of the 2025–2026 school year.
 The school was named a Blue Ribbon School of Excellence in 1982 and 1983.
 South Plantation had a school grade of "B" for the 2024–25 academic year.

-South Plantation High School is a magnet school, focusing on environmental science and Everglades restoration.
+South Plantation High School is a magnet school, focusing on environmental science, Everglades restoration, and CTE courses as well.

 Demographics

 As of the 2025–26 school year, the total student enrollment was 2,235.
-The ethnic makeup of the school was 53.51% Non-Hispanic White, 39.94% Black, 40.2% Hispanic, 2.54% Asian, 3.4% Multiracial, 0.8% Native American or Native Alaskan, and 0.3% Native Hawaiian or Pacific Islander.

 Attendance zone

 The school serves sections of Plantation, Broadview Park, Fort Lauderdale, and Davie.
 The magnet school serves students from anywhere in the BCPS district.